 Researchers may have found a way to make common anesthetics more effective using a natural sugar alcohol, according to an article in Medical News Today.

 How Mannitol Can Help You Go Numb

 Dentists typically use a certain type of local anesthetic for the lower teeth called an inferior alveolar nerve (IAN) block, but this injection actually fails to block the nerve a relatively high percentage of the time.
-Scientists found that the sugar alcohol mannitol may help the body absorb IAN block injections more effectively.
-The effects of mannitol do not last long, but during that time it can help the nerves absorb more anesthetic and thus more effectively numb the area.
+Scientists found that the sugar alcohol, mannitol, may help the body absorb IAN block injections more effectively.
+The effects of mannitol don’t last long, but during that time it can help the nerves absorb more anesthetic and thus more effectively numb the area.

 IAN Block Study

 The Winter 2011 issue of Anesthesia Progress, a publication of the American Dental Society of Anesthesiology, talks about a study involving 40 adults where each person received an IAN block during three separate appointments at least a week apart.
 One was standard anesthetic (epinephrine and lidocaine).
 The other two contained different volumes of epinephrine and lidocaine with mannitol.